Pivot-Madagascar/vatovavy-site-optimization/README.md

 This shoudl return the IP address and port for hte server, which you will need to configure the `osrm.server` in your R scrip.
 Usually the default is one of `localhost:5000`, `0.0.0.0:5000`, or `127.0.0.1:5000`.

+## Extract spatial data

+The other supporting is contained in two compressed files: `data/mnj.tar.gz` and `data/nsv.tar.gz`.
+Unzip these files into `data/mnj` and `data/nsv` respsectively.
+These are uploaded compressed due to github LSF restrictions.

 ## Run the analysis